mohamedamr13/SQL-Database-Engine/README.md

  It is resourceful to use this engine to learn what happens under the hood of a real relational database engine when firing a query

+To recall what happens in a relational database visit [this article]( https://www.geeksforgeeks.org/relational-model-in-dbms/ )

 ```java
 public interface DBAppInterface {